owkin/PyDESeq2/README.md

 PyDESeq2 is a living project and any contributions are welcome!
 Feel free to open new PRs or issues.

+## Development Roadmap

+Currently, PyDESeq2's features broadly correspond to the default settings of DESeq2 (v1.34.0) for single-factor analysis.
+Here are some of the features and improvements we plan to implement in the near future:

+- Integration to the [scverse](https://scverse.org/) ecosystem:
+  * Refactor to use the [AnnData](https://anndata.readthedocs.io/) data structure
+- Multi-factor analysis
+- Variance-stabilizing transformation

 ## Citing this work

 ```